riccardopadoan28/BIManalyst_g_46/A3/README.md

    ```
    python A3_TOOL.py
    ```
-2. Enter the path to your IFC model.
+2. Enter the path to your .ifc model.
-3. Enter the path to your price list CSV file.
+3. Enter the path to your price list .csv file.
 4. The tool will process the model, assign cost data, generate reports, and save the documents in the `output` folder.

 # Process Diagram